Katie Rees: Life after Miss Nevada USA

 On January 27, 2007, Celebrity Web Site TMZ.com published one of the sets of photos that got Rees in trouble with the Miss Universe Organization.

 On August 6, 2007, Rees appeared on the television show Dr. Phil on an episode entitled "Caught in the Act."

 On February 6, 2008, Rees was arrested for resisting arrest after allegedly assaulting a police officer after a traffic stop at 3:00 a.m. in Las Vegas.

 On September 20, 2009, Rees featured on the Australian television show, Border Security: Australia's Front Line.
-During the programme, she was shown being questioned by Customs Officers at Sydney airport after swabs of her bag and laptop gave positive readings for cocaine and/or methamphetamine.
-No drugs were found and the officers were able to verify the story with her travelling companion/friend.
+During the programme, she was shown being questioned by Customs Officers at Sydney airport after swabs of her bag and laptop gave positive readings for cocaine and/or methamphetamine, and she was unable to give the full name of her traveling companion/friend.
+No drugs were found and the officers were able to verify the story with her traveling companion/friend.
 She was later cleared to enter the country.
 In describing the event, the Customs officer stated that they, "went and spoke to [Rees'] travelling companion.
 Their stories were similar, but not textbook rehearsed, so what she was saying added up.
 Even though - to me - it seemed bizarre, the world's a funny place.
 People do unusual things and that doesn't always mean they're drug couriers, but it was certainly something that had to be investigated thoroughly.
 And we did and she's gone now, on her way".
 Speaking to the camera crew outside in the arrivals hall, Rees said "I think I almost just peed my pants, to be honest with you.
 I'm shocked!
 I'm from Las Vegas, so you never know what the heck's going to be around out there!
 And thank gosh I don't have anything on me because I don't do any sort of illegal activity - but Las Vegas apparently does".

 On September 22, 2014, Rees was caught selling methamphetamines and a month later she was found with 5.3 grams of methamphetamines in her possession.

 On June 8, 2015, a warrant was issued for her arrest.
 Rees was charged with four felonies.
 They include trafficking in a controlled substance, sale of a controlled substance, and two counts of conspiracy to violate the uniform controlled substances act.
 The criminal complaint filed stated that she conspired with "unknown co-conspirators."